bipin2002-hub/Bipin-s-project/README.md

 # Bipin-s-project
-This is my first reposetory
+This is my first repository